ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 To explain this, `name` and `style` are the properties of the `guinness` object and are referred to as _Instance properties_, while `color` is a _Prototype property_.

-While tryin to access a property of an object (using the `dot` or the `square bracket` notation) the engine first checks if the property we are trying to access is an Instance property, if yes the value of the Instance property is returned.
+While trying to access a property of an object (using the `dot` or the `square bracket` notation) the engine first checks if the property we are trying to access is an Instance property, if yes the value of the Instance property is returned.
 However, when the property is not found in the Instance properties of the object, a look up of Prototype properties is performed, if a corresponding matching property is found, it's value is returned.

 Let's see one last example to drive this concept home.